mynormh/catch-of-the-day/lesson.md

 # Lessons

-- The `react-scripts` npm package allows us to forget about stuff like babel and webpack config and just get straight into building our React app.
+- The `react-scripts` npm package allows us to forget about stuff like babel, eslint, testing and webpack config and just get straight into building our React app.
 If we wanna see those config files we have to do something called "eject" which will give us full control over it.

 - A component is a reusable piece of a website/app and everything in React is a component.
 A component encapsulates HTML, CSS and/or JS.